ibm-cloud-docs/apps/faqs.md

 {: #cf-space}
 {: faq}

 You most likely need to create a Cloud Foundry space first.
 If you are using the Cloud Foundry command-line interface, type `cf create-space <space_name> -o <organization_name>`.
-Otherwise, complete these steps from the console:
+Otherwise, complete these steps:

 1. From the menu bar in the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}, select **Manage** > **Account**.
 2. Select **Cloud Foundry orgs**.